 CIAT will submit a quarterly report to CIDA, SDC, and USAID corresponding to the total PABRA (Research Support and Support to the Networks) budget.
 To reduce administrative work, only one budget statement will be prepared for the donors.
 The budget report will showed the expenditures charged to the total PABRA funds available for that fiscal year.
 No separation of expenditures by donors will be made.
-CIAT will contract ECABREN/ASARECA to prepare a quarterly budget report of that network's expenditures.
+ECABREN will prepare a quarterly budget report of the network's expenditures.
 This report will be included in the PABRA report sent to the donors.